DeepSpaceTravel/overtime_calculator/README.md

 # overtime_calculator
-An offline calculator for calculating extra salary paid
+An offline calculator for calculating extra salary paid.